 Nutrition and Dietary Supplements

-Always check with your cardiologist before adding supplements to your regimen for treating and preventing heart failure.
+Heart failure is a serious medical condition and should be treated by conventional medicine.
+You should never add supplements or complementary and alternative medicine therapies to your regimen unless specifically instructed to do so by your physician.
 It is best to work with a health care provider trained in the use of nutritional medicine.
-Many people with heart conditions take multiple medications, including blood-thining medications, blood pressure medications, and others.
-The supplements below can interct with these and many other medications and may not be right for people with certain medical conditions.
-You should use the supplements listed below only under the supervision of your cardiologist and a doctor who understands the contraindications and interactions associated with these supplements.
+Many people with heart conditions take multiple medications, including blood-thinning medications, blood pressure medications, and others.
+The supplements below can interact with these and many other medications and may not be right for people with certain medical conditions.
+You should use the supplements listed below only under the supervision of your cardiologist, and a doctor who understands the contraindications and interactions associated with these supplements.

 - Magnesium -- Magnesium is essential to heart health.
 This mineral is particularly important for maintaining a normal heart rhythm and is often used by physicians to treat irregular heartbeat (arrhythmia).
 People with heart failure are often at risk for developing an arrhythmia.
 In addition, some diuretics (water pills) may cause your body to lose too much magnesium.
 For this reason, your doctor may recommend a supplement.
+Magnesium can interact with a number of heart medications.
 Always ask your doctor before taking a magnesium supplement if you have heart failure.

-- Carnitine (500 mg 2 times per day) -- Some early studies suggest that L-carnitine supplements may reduce your chances of developing heart failure after a heart attack and improve exercise capacity if you already have heart failure.
+- Carnitine (500 mg, 2 times per day) -- Some studies suggest that L-carnitine supplements may reduce your chances of developing heart failure after a heart attack and improve exercise capacity if you already have heart failure.
 Carnitine is a nutrient that helps the body convert fatty acids into energy.
 This energy is used primarily for muscular activities throughout the body.
 Most studies used a special form of carnitine called propionyl-L-carnitine.
+Carnitine may affect thyroid medication, and may interact with blood-thinning medications, such as coumadin (Warfarin), aspirin, and others.
+Speak with your physician.

-- Coenzyme Q-10 (CoQ10, 100 - 200 mg per day) -- Levels of CoQ10 can be low in people with heart failure.
-Several research studies suggest that CoQ10 supplements can help reduce swelling in the legs, enhance breathing by reducing fluid in the lungs, and increase exercise capacity in people with heart failure.
-Not all studies agree, however.
+- Coenzyme Q10 (CoQ10, 100 to 200 mg per day) -- Levels of CoQ10 can be low in people with heart failure.
+Several studies suggest that CoQ10 supplements can help reduce swelling in the legs, enhance breathing by reducing fluid in the lungs, and increase exercise capacity in people with heart failure.
+However, not all studies agree.
 More research is needed to see if CoQ10 has any real benefit.
-In the meantime, talk to your doctor about whether this supplement would be good as well as safe for you.
+In the meantime, talk to your doctor about whether this supplement is right for you.
+CoQ10 may negatively interact with blood-thinning medications, such as coumadin (Warfarin), aspirin, and others, as well as blood pressure medications and chemotherapy agents.

-- Creatine -- Creatine is a naturally occurring amino acid (protein building block) found mainly in muscles.
-In a few studies of people with heart failure, injections of creatine (in addition to standard medical care) provided improvement in heart function and ability to exercise compared to those who received placebo.
+- Creatine -- Creatine is a naturally-occurring amino acid (protein building block) found mainly in muscles.
+In a few studies of people with heart failure, injections of creatine (in addition to standard medical care) improved heart function and ability to exercise compared to those who received placebo.
 Taking creatine orally improved muscle function and endurance.
 More studies are needed to determine whether oral creatine has any benefit for people with heart failure.
+People with kidney issues, or those who take medications that are potentially harmful to the kidneys should take special caution when using creatine.
+Speak to your physician.

 - Vitamin B1 (Thiamine) -- Thiamine may be related to heart failure in several ways.
 First, low levels of thiamine can contribute to the development of heart failure.
 On the flip side, people with severe heart failure can lose a significant amount of weight, including muscle mass (called cachexia), and become deficient in many nutrients, including thiamine.
 In addition, diuretics (water pills) can cause your body to lose too much thiamine.
 Talk to your doctor about measuring your level of vitamin B1 and whether you should take thiamine.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
-Herbs, however, can trigger side effects and interact with other herbs, supplements, or medications.
+However, herbs can trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs only under the supervision of a health care provider.
 Many people with heart conditions take blood-thinning medications and blood pressure medicines, among others.
-The supplments below can interact with these and many other medicines and may not be right for people with certain conditions.
-These should be used only under the supervision of your cardiologist and a doctor who understand the contraindications and interactions associated with these supplements.
+The supplements below can interact with these and many other medicines, and may not be right for people with certain conditions.
+These should be used only under the supervision of your cardiologist, and a doctor who understand the contraindications and interactions associated with these supplements.

 - Hawthorn -- Hawthorn (Crataegus spp.), a member of the rose family, was used by physicians in the early 1800s to treat circulation and respiration (breathing) problems.
 The flowers and berries have been used traditionally to treat irregular heartbeat, high blood pressure, chest pain, atherosclerosis (hardening of the arteries), and heart failure.
-Several scientific studies suggest that hawthorn improves the heart’s ability to pump blood in people with heart failure.
+Several scientific studies suggest that hawthorn improves the heart's ability to pump blood in people with heart failure.
 It also significantly improved symptoms (like reduced shortness of breath and fatigue) and helped people exercise longer.
 There is not enough research to determine definitively whether hawthorn can work safely with other medications, or how it compares to drugs such as ACE inhibitors.
+Hawthorne may potentially interact with a variety of medications.
 Talk to your doctor to see if hawthorn is right for you.

-- Berberine (300 - 500 mg 4 times per day) -- Berberine, an active ingredient of goldenseal (Hydrastis canadensis) and other herbs, can dilate blood vessels.
+- Berberine (300 to 500 mg, 4 times per day) -- Berberine, an active ingredient of goldenseal (Hydrastis canadensis) and other herbs, can dilate blood vessels.
 In one study, people who took berberine for 8 weeks had better heart function and were more able to exercise than those who took placebo.
 A few other studies suggest that when berberine is combined with standard medicines for heart failure, it can improve heart function and quality of life.
 Talk to your doctor about whether it is safe and appropriate for you to take berberine in addition to your usual care.
+Berberine can potentially interact with a number of medications.

 Prognosis and Complications